-Attachment & Bio-Behavioural Synchrony in Dyads
+Attachment and Bio-Behavioural Synchrony in Dyads

 Overview

-Bio-behavioural synchrony is a fundamental component of social interactions, and particularly important in early life.
-By attuning one’s physiological and emotional states, parents help co-regulating their children’s allostasis and thereby ensure children’s immediate survival.
-Bio-behavioural synchrony also plays a vital role for learning and socio-emotional and cognitive development.
-Bio-behavioural synchrony is most prominent within intimate / close emotional bonds and thus tightly linked to attachment and caregiving.
+Bio-behavioural synchrony is usually most prominent within intimate / close emotional bonds and thus tightly linked to attachment and caregiving.
 The SoNeAt Lab is investigating bio-behavioural synchrony, and particularly its neural component of interpersonal neural synchrony, from an attachment perspective.
 Our 2nd person social neuroscience technique of choice to assess interpersonal neural synchrony is functional near-infrared spectroscopy (fNIRS) hyperscanning.

 Relevant Talk Recordings & Articles